 Computer microphones have been around since the early days of personal computers.
-Connecting external devices your computer usually requires a driver, so what about external microphones?
+Connecting external devices to your computer usually requires a driver, so what about external microphones?

 Do microphones need drivers to work properly in computers?
 Connecting a mic to a computer via an audio jack will not require a driver since the computer is set up to accept audio from the jack.
 USB mics require some sort of driver (often downloaded automatically).
-The same is true for computer audio interfaces that allow connection of mics and computers.
+The same is true for computer audio interfaces that allow the connection of mics and computers.